The Importance of Leadership in Military History: How Great Commanders Shaped the World

 Organizational Structure and The Chain of Command

-This chain establishes clear lines of authority from the highest-ranking officials down to individual soldiers.
-It’s designed to ensure that orders flow smoothly and responsibilities are well-defined.
+This chain delineates clear lines of authority from rank-and-file soldiers to the highest-ranking officials, ensuring that orders are effectively communicated and responsibilities well-defined.

 • Squad Leader